 You should recover completely after a reaction from a penicillin allergy if you received quick treatment from a healthcare provider or the emergency department.
 Prompt treatment reduces your risk of having life-threatening symptoms.

 If you have a penicillin allergy, you should tell all of your providers, including your dentist and any specialists you see.
 Bring it up before undergoing any type of treatment or procedure.
 Describe your reaction to penicillin so the people caring for you are fully aware of your risk factors.

 Ask your healthcare provider if your penicillin allergy is severe enough for you to wear a medical alert bracelet warning others about it.
 If so, they can advise you on how to get one.

-A history of allergy to penicillin does not necessarily rule out using it again.
-With skin testing and, in some cases, desensitization therapy, most people with a history of penicillin allergy can safely take the drug again later in life.
-Ask your provider for more guidance on this topic, as well what other drugs he or she recommends when you need antibiotics in the future.
+Many people who have a penicillin allergy will be able to take it again later in life.
+With skin testing and, in some cases, desensitization therapy, most people with a history of a penicillin allergy can safely take the medicine again.
+This is possible because your sensitivity to the drug can decrease with time.
+This isn’t the case for every person, so talk with your healthcare provider about your allergies.
+They can give you more guidance on this topic, as well as what other medications they recommend when you need antibiotics in the future.

 If you don’t know you have a penicillin allergy, you may be at risk of developing an allergic reaction when you take penicillin.
 Ask your provider about allergy testing if you need to take penicillin.